Campylobacter at home: 'Don't wash raw chicken'

 We want to protect you and your family from food poisoning in your own home, particularly when handling chicken.
-So for Food Safety Week this year we're saying: 'Don’t wash raw chicken'.
+For Food Safety Week this year we're said: 'Don’t wash raw chicken'.
 This is because of a food bug called campylobacter, the most common cause of food poisoning in the UK.
 It can be fatal.

 Watch our video